Cray-HPE/docs-uan/docs/portal/developer-portal/troubleshooting/Troubleshoot_UAN_CFS_and_Network_Configuration_Issues.md

     ncn# kubectl -n services get pods --sort-by=.metadata.creationTimestamp | grep ^cfs
     ```

 2. View the Ansible log of the CFS session found in the previous step \(CFS\_SESSION in the following example\).
-Use the information in log to guide troubleshooting.
+Use the information in the log to guide troubleshooting.

     ```bash
     ncn# kubectl -n services logs -f -c ansible-0 CFS_SESSION